How to Write Covered Call Options

 Same with the strike price: if you sell calls at a strike price closer to the current price, you’ll get paid more, but there’s also a greater chance that your stock will hit that price and get called away.
 It’s a risk vs. reward tradeoff.

 Now, find out what someone will pay for those calls.
-As of this writing, the market is paying 65 cents for February 57.5 KO calls.
-That means you can sell someone the right to buy your KO stock at 57.5 until mid-February, and they’ll pay you 65 cents per share for that right.
+As of this writing, the market is paying $0.50 for January 60 KO calls.
+That means you can sell someone the right to buy your KO stock at 60 until mid-January, and they’ll pay you $0.50 per share for that right.

-If that seems too risky—if you think it’s likely that KO will hit 57.5 by February—you can sell shorter-dated calls or calls with a higher strike price.
+If that seems too risky—if you think it’s likely that KO will hit 60 by January—you can sell shorter-dated calls or calls with a higher strike price.
 But you won’t get paid as much.

-The market will pay 12 cents for November 57 calls, which might be acceptable to you.
-Or you can raise your strike price too, but your premium dwindles even more—for November 60 calls, you’ll only get three cents.
-The market thinks it’s unlikely that KO will move to 60 by mid-November, so taking on that risk doesn’t earn you much.
+The market will pay 10 cents for December 60 calls, which might be acceptable to you.
+Or you can raise your strike price too, but your premium dwindles even more—for December 61 calls, you’ll only get 2 cents.
+The market thinks it’s unlikely that KO will move to 61 by mid-December, so taking on that risk doesn’t earn you much.

 How to Profit from Covered Call Options

-Let’s say we write the February 57.5 KO call for a premium of 65 cents.
-For each contract, we collect $65 when we sell the call.
-So now we have 100 shares of KO, $65 in cash, and the obligation to sell our shares for $57.50 each if they get there before February.
+Let’s say we write the January 60 KO call for a premium of $0.50.
+For each contract, we collect $50 when we sell the call.
+So now we have 100 shares of KO, $50 in cash, and the obligation to sell our shares for $60 each if they get there before January expiration.
 Here’s what could happen next:

 Scenario 1: Desired Outcome

-As long as KO stays below 57.5 for the next five months, our call will expire worthless and we’ll get to keep the $65 premium.
-But what if the stock doesn’t stay just below 57.5, it goes down?
+As long as KO stays below 60 for the next two months, our call will expire worthless and we’ll get to keep the $50 premium.
+But what if the stock doesn’t stay just below 60, it goes down?
 We’ll have to absorb the losses from the stock’s decline, and it will gradually eat into our profit.
-If KO falls to XXXX, our call premium will be erased, and we’ll essentially have broken even.
+If KO falls below 58.20, our call premium will be erased, and we’ll essentially have broken even.

 And if KO continues to fall, we’ll get further into the hole—and may want to consider selling the stock and closing our call position.